Artscape

 An oil painting on oak panel by the Early Netherlandish painter Jan van Eyck, dated 1434.
 It is a full-length double portrait, believed to depict the Italian merchant Giovanni di Nicolao Arnolfini and his wife, presumably in their residence at the Flemish city of Bruges.

-Saint Michael triumphant over the Devil with the Donor Antoni Joan Bartolomé Bermejo about 1440 – about 1501
+Saint Michael triumphant over the Devil by Joan Bartolomé Bermejo

 179.7 × 81.9 cm